 If I own the game on GOG, I’m less likely to get a Steam edition of the game—unless it sports other features that the GOG copy lacks.
 This is the case with Ghost Recon, which has the expansions on Steam, but not on GOG.com.
 I own a copy on both platforms.

 11 Reasons to Buy a Game More Than Once

 There are different camps when it comes to this.
-Some argue that it’s not worth having a game that already own, when you could just buy another game that you don’t already have instead.
-That in the end, it's a waste of money.
+Some argue that it's not worth having a game you already own when you could just buy another game that you don't already have instead.
+They argue that in the end, it's a waste of money.

 But there are situations where it might be necessary or at least convenient.
 Let's look at some of the reasons why people buy games more than once:

 I’ve had physical copies of games end up broken because the disc got scratched to hell and gone, or was broken.
 So, in that case, I would obviously want another one.